Quansight/Quansight-website/apps/labs/posts/alt-text-scipy-2022.md

 title: SciPy 2022 Accessibility Awareness Programs
 author: tony-fast
 published: July 13, 2022
-description: "Announcing the SciPy 2022 Accessibility Awareness Efforts"
+description: 'Announcing the SciPy 2022 Accessibility Awareness Efforts'
 category: [Access-centered]
 featuredImage:
- src: /posts/ally-scavenger-hunt-post-hero-image.png
   alt: 'Three screenshots from the digital version of How to Write Alt Text for Scientific Diagrams and Visualization.'
 hero:
   imageSrc: /posts/ally-scavenger-hunt-post-hero-image.png
   imageAlt: 'Three screenshots from the digital version of How to Write Alt Text for Scientific Diagrams and Visualization.'
 ---

 It is SciPy this week!
 It's one of the biggest community events in our corner of the world.
 We are so excited for the festivities, the talks, and to see & hear all our friends' new ideas.